isaiah1701/k8-eks/README.md

 ## Overview
 This project delivers a production-ready EKS (Elastic Kubernetes Service) setup on AWS, emphasizing automation, security 🔒, and observability 📊.
 It combines GitOps workflows, secure CI/CD pipelines, infrastructure as code, and full monitoring.

-Key components include GitOps with ArgoCD 🔁, Docker-based deployments to EKS 🐳, automated certificate and DNS management 🌐, and real-time monitoring with Prometheus and Grafana 📈.
+Key components include GitOps with ArgoCD 🔁, Docker-based deployments to EKS 🐳, automated certificate and DNS management 🌐, real-time monitoring with Prometheus and Grafana 📈, and fine-grained access control using RBAC 🛡️.
 CI/CD pipelines are used to scan infrastructure and container images for security issues, build Docker images, and deploy applications to Kubernetes automatically.

 This end-to-end setup reflects real-world production infrastructure aligned with modern DevOps best practices ✅.